 Traumatic brain injuries (TBIs) can range from mild concussions to severe brain damage, resulting in complications and limitations in life which require continuous care and treatment.
 Suffering a catastrophic brain injury brings immense amounts of mental anguish to victims and their families.
 In addition, the aftermath of a severe injury can also lead to financial difficulties.

 If you or a loved one has suffered a brain injury as a result of another party’s actions or negligence, Florida law often permits you to seek compensation for damages in civil court.
-Our Fort Myers traumatic brain injury attorneys at Viles & Beckman can help you file a claim and fight for the compensation that you deserve.
+Our Fort Myers personal injury attorneys at Viles & Beckman can help you file a claim and fight for the compensation that you deserve.

 What Is a Traumatic Brain Injury (TBI)?